-- 4.1.3 Structures with particular requirements including the Forth Road Bridge and the Queensferry Crossing are set out in Schedule 2 Scope, Section 4 Inspection & Maintenance Structures, 4.14 Structures with Particular Requirements, which includes requirements for more particular or enhanced levels of management and maintenance. - 4.1.4 This Section 4 Inspection & Maintenance Structures details the inspection and maintenance requirements to be undertaken by the Operating Company to; - (a) maintain Structures in a good, safe and clean condition, - (b) ensure Structures are safe for use, fit for purpose and can carry current traffic loads, and - (c) efficiently undertake the planning, prioritisation and completion of maintenance Operations and Special Inspections. - 4.1.5 The Operating Company shall include documented procedures in the Operating Company's Management System to deliver the requirements of this Schedule 2 Scope, Section 4 Inspection & Maintenance - Structures. - 4.1.6 All documents to be submitted by the Operating Company to the Director and all Records and the like to be maintained by the Operating Company in accordance with this Section 4 Inspection & Maintenance - Structures shall meet the requirements of Section 5 Specification & Drawings, 071AR Creation, Maintenance & Submission of Documents and Other Media.
+- 4.1.3 Structures with particular requirements are set out in Schedule 2 Scope, Section 4 Inspection & Maintenance Structures, 4.14 Structures with Particular Requirements, which includes requirements for more particular or enhanced levels of management and maintenance. - 4.1.4 This Section 4 Inspection & Maintenance Structures details the inspection and maintenance requirements to be undertaken by the Operating Company to; - (a) maintain Structures in a good, safe and clean condition, - (b) ensure Structures are safe for use, fit for purpose and can carry current traffic loads, and - (c) efficiently undertake the planning, prioritisation and completion of maintenance Operations and Special Inspections. - 4.1.5 The Operating Company shall include documented procedures in the Operating Company's Management System to deliver the requirements of this Schedule 2 Scope, Section 4 Inspection & Maintenance - Structures. - 4.1.6 All documents to be submitted by the Operating Company to the Director and all Records and the like to be maintained by the Operating Company in accordance with this Section 4 Inspection & Maintenance - Structures shall meet the requirements of Section 5 Specification & Drawings, 071 AR Creation, Maintenance & Submission of Documents and Other Media.

-- 4.1.7 The Operating Company shall comply with the requirements of Section 5 Specification & Drawings, 110 SR Information Boards with regard to Operations information signs when undertaking Operations in accordance with this Section 4 Inspection & Maintenance Structures. - 4.1.8 In accordance with the requirements of Schedule 3 Contract Management, Section 2 Key People, the Operating Company shall appoint a; - (a) Bridges Manager, - (b) Major Bridges Manager Forth Road Bridge, who shall report to the Bridges Manager, as part of delivering the requirements of Schedule 2 Scope, Section 4 Inspections & Maintenance - Structures, 4.14 Structures with Particular Requirements relative to the Forth Road Bridge. - (c) Major Bridges Manager Queensferry Crossing, who shall report to the Bridges Manager, as part of delivering the requirements of Schedule 2 Scope, Section 4 Inspections & Maintenance - Structures, 4.14 Structures with Particular Requirements relative to the Queensferry Crossing. - (d) Network Bridges Manager who shall report to the Bridges Manager, as part of delivering the requirements of Schedule 2 Scope, Section 4 Inspections & Maintenance - Structures, 4.14 Structures with Particular Requirements relative to the Kincardine Bridge, Clackmannanshire Bridge and all other set out in the Contract in relation to bridges on the Unit. - (e) Gantry Manager, who shall report directly to the Bridges Manager, to deliver the requirements of Section 4 Inspection & Maintenance - Structures, 4.16 Access Systems. - 4.1.9 The Operating Company shall undertake; - (a) Structures Safety Inspections, - (b) General Inspections, - (c) Principal Inspections, - (d) Scour Inspections and Scour Assessments, and - (e) Special Inspections as required.
+- 4.1.7 The Operating Company shall comply with the requirements of Section 5 Specification & Drawings, 110 SR Information Boards with regard to Operations information signs when undertaking Operations in accordance with this Section 4 Inspection & Maintenance Structures. - 4.1.8 In accordance with the requirements of Schedule 3 Contract Management, Section 2 Key People, the Operating Company shall appoint a; - (a) Bridges Manager, - (b) Major Bridges Manager, who shall report to the Bridges Manager, as part of delivering the requirements of Schedule 2 Scope, Section 4 Inspections & Maintenance - Structures, 4.14 Structures with Particular Requirements. - (c) Gantry Manager, who shall report directly to the Bridges Manager, to deliver the requirements of Section 4 Inspection & Maintenance - Structures, 4.16 Access Systems. - 4.1.9 The Operating Company shall undertake; - (a) Structures Safety Inspections, - (b) General Inspections, - (c) Principal Inspections, - (d) Scour Inspections and Scour Assessments, and - (e) Special Inspections as required.